menandmice/micetro_docs/guides/admin-manual/dhcp_windows.rst

 Reconciling Scopes
 --------------------
 The :guilabel:`Reconcile DHCP Scopes` option is used to fix inconsistencies between information in the registry and the DHCP database.
-For more information about how to reconcile MS DHCP servers, see :ref:`dhcp-scopes-reconcile-scopes`.
+For more information about how to reconcile MS DHCP servers, see :ref:`reconcile-scopes`.